 Frequently Asked Questions: Biotin for Hair

 How much biotin should I take orally per day?

-Since all B vitamins are water soluble, the body flushes away any excess amounts.
-However, a carefully formulated hair product, applied topically, may provide a more direct path to the hair follicles, thereby avoiding the need to consume toxic amounts of vitamins.
+Since all B vitamins are water-soluble, the body flushes away any excess amounts.
+However, a carefully formulated hair product, applied topically, may provide a more direct path to the hair follicles, thereby avoiding consuming toxic amounts of vitamins.

-What are general symptoms of biotin (Vitamin B7) deficiency?
+What are the general symptoms of biotin (Vitamin B7) deficiency?

-Biotin deficiency is rare in the USA, but it shows following symptoms when it happens:
+Biotin deficiency is rare in the USA, but it shows the following symptoms when it happens:

 - dry, irritated skin

 - lack of energy or chronic fatigue

 If you think you may have a biotin deficiency, consult your physician on the best course of action.

 - Daniells S, Hardy G. Hair loss in long-term or home parenteral nutrition: are micronutrient deficiencies to blame?
 Curr Opin Clin Nutr Metab Care 2010;13(6):690-7.